 Inspired by the furniture that made this style famous, we came up with this simple sculpture-building project for kids that packs a big learning punch.
 In addition to motor-skill practice (easy cutting,taping, rolling and folding) kids get to experiment with combining colors, patterns and shapes in a variety of ways.
-It’s also a fantastic lesson in scale and spatial-relation.
+It’s also a fantastic lesson in scale, balance and spatial-relation.

 The most wonderful thing about this project is that they can create almost anything they can imagine out of it!
 Flowers, trees, houses, animals – these shapes can be combined, embellished, drawn on, or imagined into whatever they want them to be!